 We don’t recommend doing this for every prospect, but perhaps for a few of those top prospects that engage with your emails.

-5. Join the communities of your prospects
+5. Join the communities of your prospects to schedule meetings

 Go where your customers are.
 Join their LinkedIn groups, Facebook groups, public Slack communities, forums, subreddits etc.